RU09342-F18/lab-0-introduction-to-c-and-git-nielseni6/Assignment/README.md

-# Lab 0: Introduction to C and GIT
+# Lab 0: Introduction to C, Git, and the MSP430

 Ian Nielsen
 Embedded Systems Section 4